Are mentor programs failing us?

 I come from a predominantly Asian family and consider myself to be very familiar with the concept of arranged marriages.
 Two well-intentioned sets of parents compare and contrast notes on their first-born sons and daughters and then strike a dowry deal.
 They spit into their hands, shake firmly and then the son and daughter destiny is sealed.
 That might have worked a few hundred years ago, the MadMen-esque style of HR had its heyday, but times are a changing and mentorship programs need to keep with these times.

 Yes, there are mentor programs that have the applicants on both ends fill-out informational cards so a match can be found for goals and skill sets.
 Yes, some mentorship programs will have the organizer’s interview potential participants face-to-face for personality.
 But when was the last time participants were able to interview their potential match for the all-important chemistry fit?
 Without a face-to-face meeting, we are really just setting up a blind date with the expectation of marriage on that first date.
 AKA arranged marriage from the mid-evil times, heavy on the mid-evil.

-Hopefully, I have provided food for thought as to how the mentorship program process looks from a different point of view and shown how these well-intentioned programs can use some updating.
+Hopefully, I have provided food for thought as to how the mentorship program process looks from a different point of view and show how these well-intentioned programs can use some updating.
 Next week, HRNasty outlines how he sets up the Mother of All Mentor Programs and brings these well-intentioned programs to the present day.

 See you at the after party,